ettorecar/ai-learning-generator/README.md

 ## 📞 Support

-For support, questions, or feature requests, please open an issue on GitHub or contact the development team at [support@example.com](mailto:support@example.com).
+For support, questions, or feature requests, please open an issue on GitHub or contact the development team at [ettorecar.git  at gmail ]

 ---